Information, updates and resources for managers and employers about health and social care qualifications and standards.

 3. What you told us:

-The assessments and academic requirements for the current Level 4/5 qualifications can be challenging for staff.
+The assessments and academic requirements for the current Level 4 and 5 qualifications can be challenging for staff.
 Some employers and learners still don’t fully understand the demands and the higher level academic expectations of these awards.

 What we’ve done: